-As a Summer Start participant, you may be wondering about what you need to do to prepare for the summer and where to find the resources and information you need about all things Summer Start.
-This Prep List serves as your roadmap for all the things that you need or may want to do before beginning on June 21!
+As a Summer Start participant, you may be wondering about what you need to do to prepare for the summer and where to find the resources and information related to Summer Start.
+This Prep List serves as your roadmap for all the things that you need or may want to do before beginning on June 20!

 Note: This Prep List does not replace the New Student Checklist but is meant to help you prepare for the Summer Start program specifically.
 Click here to access the New Student Checklist.

 Click through the items below to begin preparing for your Summer Start experience!

 Follow on Social Media & Check Email

 Now that you are part of Summer Start, you need to get to know us better.
 Follow these important groups to connect, access information, and stay up-to-date on deadlines.

 - Follow Summer Start on Twitter and Instagram (@ncstatestart)

 - Follow New Student Programs on Twitter and Instagram (@ncstatensp)

 - Follow NC State on Facebook, Twitter, and Instagram (@ncstate)